lephantriduc/Testing-Python-Backend/README.md

 > **NOTE** that a `.py` file has its own structure (dictionary) to reach all of its internal classes, methods and functions!

 ### /get_structure/
-Get folder_tree from a repo (required to be uploaded as zip before).
+Get folder_tree from a repo (required to be uploaded as zip in advance).

+Input: `repo_name` as a string.

 Raise an `HTTPException(404)` if not found.